 In this module, we will continue to learn how to develop the Cyber Kill Chain strategies, such as: Execution Steps, Exploitation Steps, Command & Control Steps and Lateral Movement Steps.

-At the end, we’ll learn more about Open-Source Tool focused on Malware Hunting to build our Lab.
+At the end, we’ll learn more about open-source tools focused on malware hunting to build our lab.

 Module 4 covered topics: